richMetellus/Wiki_PythonSphinxTopicTemplate/source/ToolsAndTech/TechnicalDocumentation/Sphinx/SPHX-002_SphinxRestructuredText.rst

   ``emphasize-lines`` for highlighting lines, ``lineno-start`` to specify the starting line number for the code being displayed.

+.. note:: By default, code blocks will use python syntax highlighting.

 +----------------------------------------------------+----------------------------------------------------+
 | Raw Text                                           | Rendered as                                        |
 +====================================================+====================================================+